Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Large-scale or global death of brain tissue progresses mainly against the background of an absolute stop or sudden destruction of blood flow in the hemispheres.

-Typical symptoms
+Characteristic symptoms

 Distinctive signs of cerebral ischemia, typical for any stage of the disease and its form, are as follows:

-• regular impotence, fatigue and malaise;
+• regular weakness, fatigue and malaise;

 • dizziness;

-• frequent bouts of nausea;
+• frequent attacks of nausea;

 • increased causeless irritability, nervousness;